jrenaud90/TidalPy/Documentation/structures_x/config/worldpack.md

 The bundled worlds favor the per-material defaults: keep them small by specifying `class`, `type`, and geometry and letting `TidalPy_Configs_x.toml` supply the EOS and physics models.
 Override anything inline as shown in the [TOML schema](toml_schema.md).
 Every bundled layered body states a temperature for each layer and a reference-law viscosity for each solid layer at that temperature, so every solid layer dissipates; the per-layer `tidal_scale` values come from the 3D heating integral; the fluid outer cores of Luna, Mercury, and Earth-Simple are static liquids; and each file's comments say which numbers were fitted to which observable (Io's heat output, the k2 of the three liquid-core bodies, Luna's Q at the month and the year).
 Their temperatures are prescribed rather than solved, which each file records by pinning `solve_temperature = false` in its own `[eos_solver]` table; `Tests/Test_Structures_x/Test_Config/test_bundled_bodies_01.py` checks every claim their comments make.

 Each body's interior is fitted to the mass it states, so building it and calling `solve_eos()` returns the published mass.
 What is free differs with what is measured: a solar-system body fixes the densities that are better known and fits the remaining layer's, while a TRAPPIST-1 planet, which has no independent handle on its layer boundaries, fixes both densities and fits the core radius instead.
 Where a measured moment of inertia exists it is an independent check on the result, since nothing is fitted to it; Pluto, Charon, Triton, and the TRAPPIST-1 planets have none, so their C/MR2 is a model output that the file's comment records.
-Neptune carries no fitted interior at all, only a mean-density envelope and an analytic tidal response, which its comment says plainly.
+The two gas giants take a third route: a gas giant has two observables worth fitting to, so their two outer densities are fitted to the mass and the moment-of-inertia factor at once, and every layer is a fluid, since neither hydrogen nor a core at thousands of kelvin is a viscoelastic solid.
+A rigid rock core in a gas giant also fails numerically, because a rock shear modulus is negligible against rho g R there and the shooting solve dies on its step size.
+Their Love numbers are then an independent result: solving Jupiter's fitted interior gives k2 = 0.534 against the measured 0.590 and Neptune's 0.427 against a published 0.41, where the single-layer `jupiter_simple` gives the fluid-sphere 1.5.

 ## API Summary (`TidalPy.structures_x.configs.worldpack`)